P.Grad. Dip Applied Behaviour Analysis

 Applicants must apply online here.
 The closing date for Applications is the 30th of June annually.

-Applicants from Ireland as well as from other E.U. and non-E.U. countries who meet entry criteria and are employed (or volunteer) in Ireland in an educational or human service setting are welcome to apply.
+Applicants from Ireland as well as from other E.U. and non-E.U. countries who meet entry criteria are welcome to apply.

 Please consult information about eligibility for admission as an EU or Non-EU student (Graduate Studies) and note that EU applicants must satisfy specific requirements to be deemed eligible for EU fee status.

-Students must secure and maintain membership in a relevant professional organisation, e.g., the Psychological Society of Ireland or Applied Behaviour Analysis International, and must carry student or professional liability insurance throughout the duration of the course.
+Students must secure and maintain membership in a relevant professional organisation, e.g., the Psychological Society of Ireland or Applied Behaviour Analysis International (ABAI), and must carry student or professional liability insurance throughout the duration of the course.